 All Team members are outdoor enthusiasts who enjoy working in and around the hills and mountains.
 Through an extensive and on-going training regime Team members enjoy learning new skills relevant to the needs of the outdoor environment.
 They then derive a great deal of satisfaction out of applying those skills to resolve the many and varied incidents they attend.
-How else, apart from a surprise birthday gift from your family, would you get to drive of road, to dangle off shear cliff faces, to be winched out of a helicopter and save lives in wild and remote places!
+How else, apart from a surprise birthday gift from your family, would you get to drive off road, to dangle off shear cliff faces, to be winched out of a helicopter.
+But more in a Mountain Rescue team you really do save lives in wild and remote places!

 The incidents that we have dealt with over the last 50 odd years have been varied, some more memorable than others, overall the Team has helped more than a 1000 people.